-Fatigue during the workday is a common problem with a number of possible causes, from sleep loss to poor diet to information overload.
+Fatigue during the workday is a common concern with a number of possible causes, from sleep loss to poor diet to information overload.
 Medical issues or medications may also cause tiredness at work.

 In addition to making sure you are getting the recommended seven to nine hours of sleep, a few simple tricks can boost your energy and alertness.
 Try going for a walk before work, staying hydrated, taking exercise breaks, power napping, switching to a standing desk, eating healthy snacks, and trying energy-boosting supplements such as vitamin B-12 or ginseng.

 Look at the big picture to see if fatigue is affecting other areas of your life, and if so, maybe a lifestyle change is in order.
 Evaluate your sleep pattern, diet, stress levels, and other factors that might impact your energy level.
 Before long, with some minor lifestyle changes, you should gain more energy and feel more productive and awake at work.